 A few notes on postpartum recovery after surrogacy: Most surrogates physically recover quite quickly from birth, as there is no newborn for them to look after.
 But, you may take a bit more time to feel like yourself mentally again.
 You may have some confusing emotions going home without a baby (blame your pregnancy hormones), and you may be mentally exhausted for some time.
 Take advantage of your maternity leave, and don’t forget that a good surrogacy professional will be there for you as long as you need after birth.

-Remember: Every surrogate’s medical journey is different, and your own surrogacy process will revolve around your personal wants and needs.
-Those can definitely come into play during the delivery process — after all, you are the one going through the difficult process of childbirth!
-Make sure you work with a supportive surrogacy professional, and you will have as successful a delivery experience as possible.
+Every surrogate’s medical journey is different, and your own surrogacy process will revolve around your personal wants and needs.
+Those can definitely come into play during the delivery process — after all, you are the one going through the difficult process of childbirth.
+Get in touch with surrogacy professional today to get the support you deserve.